Theia-Scientific/tspng/README.md

 ![CI](https://github.com/Theia-Scientific/theia-png/actions/workflows/python-package.yml/badge.svg)

 A Python package for manipulating PNG files exported or imported using the Theia web application.

-## Introduction

-A Python package for manipulating PNG files exported or imported using the Theia web application.
 These files have data embedded in the PNG, and this package unpacks and makes the data readily usable.